joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/12/us/politics/trump-no-kings-protests.html

 **Hundreds Dead in the Fiery Crash of an Air India Jet**\
 `The London-bound Boeing Dreamliner went down moments after takeoff in Ahmedabad, India, with 242 people aboard.
-Dozens more may have perished as the plane exploded on the campus of a medical college.`\
+Dozens more on the ground perished as the plane exploded on the campus of a medical college.`\
 https://nytimes.com/2025/06/12/world/asia/india-plane-crash.html

 **Trump’s New ‘Apprentice’ Boardroom: The Oval Office**\